cdaekim/Breast-Cancer-Binary-Logistic-Regression/README.md

 Intercept, Area, Compactness, Concavity, and Texture Model yielded the best predicition results:
 - Trial:
   - 90.7% Malignant correct prediction
   - 94.0% Benign correct prediction
   - 92.3% Total correct prediction
   - Sum of log likelihood: -60.09897433
+  - AUC = 0.976355556
 - Test:
   - 90.8% Benign correct prediction
   - 100.0% Malignant correct prediction
   - 92.2% Total correct prediction
   - Sum of log likelihood: -50.43476614

 Intercept, Area, Compactness, and Texture model yielded the second best results:
 - Trial:
   - 90.7% Malignant correct prediction
   - 93.3% Benign correct prediction
   - 92.0% Total correct prediction
   - Sum of log likelihood: -61.60081906
+  - AUC = 0.975066667

 - Test:
   - 89.9% Benign correct prediction
   - 100.0% Malignant correct prediction
   - 91.5% Total correct prediction
   - Sum of log likelihood: -55.03836556

 However, when I compared the model to test the significance of the addition of Concavity variable, the p value of the model (0.22) was greater than the alpha cut-off (0.05 or outside the 95% confidence interval).
-The model with all four variables yielded better results than the model with the Area
+Although the model with all four variables yielded better results than the model with the Area, Texture, and Compactness model, it would be best to stay inline with statistical integrity.